 - Regions: Alaska, Canadian Rockies, Northern Europe, high-elevation streams

-- Conditions: Temperatures from −10 to 40°F (−23 to 4°C); wind chill; snow and ice on water
+- Conditions: Temperatures ranging from −10 to 40°F (−23 to 4°C); wind chill; snow and ice presence on water.

 2.4 Wet & Monsoon-Prone